brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 For plotting purposes, it can be useful to add coordinates to a `Morphology` that was created using the "schematic" approach described above.
-This can be done by calling the `~Morphology.generate_coordinates` method on a morphology, which will return an identical morphology but with additional 3D coordinates.
+This can be done by calling the `~Morphology.generate_coordinates` method on a morphology, which will return an identical morphology but with additional 2D or 3D coordinates.
 By default, this method creates a morphology according to a deterministic algorithm in 2D::

      new_morpho = morpho.generate_coordinates()